FoalTS/foal/docs/docs/architecture/controllers.md

 #### The Controller Method Arguments

-The request body is also passed as second argument to the controller method.
+The request is also passed as second argument to the controller method.

 ```typescript
 import { Context, HttpResponseCreated, Put, Request } from '@foal/core';